 In 2009, the pieces fell together for Candice.

-From the first assignment, it seemed as though this was the profession Candice was meant to do.
+From the very first assignment, it seemed as though this was the profession Candice was meant to do.
 Two and a half years later, she graduated from Temple University with a Bachelor’s Degree in Journalism.

 Candice started writing for The Communitarian, the newspaper at Delaware County Community College, where she first tested out the idea of journalism before transferring to Temple.
 During her second semester there, she interned at Comcast SportsNet in Philadelphia, where she even had the opportunity to cover the Philadelphia Flyers on two occasions.